pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [x] export paths and lined to console
 - [x] makes canvas non-interactive when a valid solution is found
 - [x] import solution locally
-- [ ] assignment's 'lines' are extended to edges regardless of their original coords; same for solutions
+- [x] `done, nov 15` assignment's 'lines' are extended to edges regardless of their original coords; same for solutions
-- [ ] extending segments to lines based on assignment config
+- [x] `done, nov 15` extending segments to lines based on assignment config
-- [ ] selecting lines, configurable 'select only' mode
+- [ ] `done, nov 19` selecting & deselecting lines, configurable 'select only' mode
+- [ ] `done, nov 19` selecting & deselecting nodes, configurable 'select only' mode
+- [ ] `done, nov 19` point and line labels
+- [ ] repeat XHR on timeout
+- [ ] implement stats and sending response back to the backend
+- [ ] consider transpiling into a 'safer' JS version (babel)

 ### Next up

-- [ ] point and line labels
 - [ ] drawing circles
 - [ ] getting the background image from assignment